CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 * Adds support for encryption of PII data wiz.
 Email, Identity, Name and Phone.
   Please refer to [EXAMPLES.md](EXAMPLES.md#encryption-of-pii-data) file to read more on how to enable/disable encryption.
-* Adds support for custom KV pairs in AppInbox.
+* Adds support for custom KV pairs common to all inbox messages in AppInbox.

 #### Bug Fixes
 * Fixes a bug where addMultiValueForKey and addMultiValuesForKey were overwriting the